 The history of § 230(c)(2) shows that access to pornography was Congress's motivating concern, but the language used in § 230 included much more, covering any online material considered to be "excessively violent, harassing, or otherwise objectionable."
 See 47 U.S.C. § 230(c)(2)(A)-(B).
 Perhaps to guide the interpretation of this broad language, Congress took the rather unusual step of setting forth policy goals in the immediately preceding paragraph of the statute.
 See id. § 230(b).
 Of the five goals, three are particularly relevant here.
 These goals were "to encourage the development of technologies which maximize user control"; "to empower parents to restrict their children's access to objectionable or inappropriate online content"; and "to preserve the vibrant and competitive free market that presently exists for the Internet and other interactive computer services."
-See id. § 230(b)(2)-(4).
+See id. $\S 230(b)(2)$ -(4).

 This court has decided one prior case where we considered the scope of § 230, but were principally concerned with which types of online-service providers Congress intended to immunize.
 See Zango, 568 F.3d at 1175.
 We acknowledged that providers of computer security software can benefit from § 230 immunity, and that such providers have discretion to identify what online content is considered "objectionable," id., but we had no reason to discuss the scope of that discretion.
 The separate concurrence in Zango focused on the future need for considering appropriate limitations on provider control.
 See id. at 1178-80 (Fisher, J. concurring).
-District courts have differed in their interpretations of Zango and the extent to which it encouraged providers to block material.
-What is clear to us from the statutory language, history and case law is that the criteria for blocking online material must be based on the characteristics of the online material, i.e. its content, and not on the identity of the entity that produced it.
+District courts have differed in their interpretations of Zango and the discretion granted to providers.
+What is clear to us from the statutory language, history, and case law is that providers do not have unfettered discretion to declare online content "objectionable" and blocking and filtering decisions that are driven by anticompetitive animus are not entitled to immunity under section 230(c)(2).